 Hey UMD Students, if you are tight on money and would like to get outdoors, we can help!
 Thanks to a couple of former student staff, we have scholarship money to support you getting outdoors.
-Just email Tim at email@example.com and tell him what outing you would like to go on and why you want to go.
+Just fill out this form.
 We’ll get back to you within a few days!
 It’s that simple.
 Available for any of our outdoor options - trips, hikes, paddling, climbing, and workshops.

 Volunteering With The Outdoor Program

 Do you love the outdoors and have a desire to share it with others?
 The Outdoor Program is always seeking new student staff members for a variety of opportunities.
 You don’t need to be an expert in the wilderness to join us and there will be opportunities to fit your schedule, with lots of free training.